-"The Fund requires its investment managers to integrate all material financial factors, including corporate governance, environmental, social,
+"The Fund requires its investment managers to integrate all material financial factors, including corporate governance, environmental, social, and ethical considerations, into the decision-making process for all fund investments."

-- and ethical considerations, into the decision- making process for all fund investments." - 3.2 The report attached at appendix 1 details each manager's approach to ESG.
-This will help provide Committee members with assurance over practices.
+3.2 The report attached at appendix 1 details each manager's approach to ESG.
+This will help provide the Pension Board with assurance over the Pension Committees practices.